CelsusSound AV receivers Best 2-Channel Receiver Reviews

 Sony STR-DH190 sound

 The Sony STR-DH190 delivers a well-rounded audio experience, excelling in music reproduction across different genres.
-I used approximately the same list of songs as with the Denon DRA-800H.
+I used approximately the same list of songs as with the Denon DRA-900H.
 Instrumental tracks sound with clarity and precision, allowing the intricate details of each instrument to shine.
 It also worked great with pop songs and heavy metal.
 I especially enjoyed the low distortion with the latter.
+But you can’t expect a full 100W of power like with the Denon DRA-900H because the THD is 1%, so don’t crank the volume too high.

 Key specs